 With the help of the CareClinic health app, you can document all of the symptoms experienced and share these with your doctor.
 The permanent recording of your manifestations will allow you to see how your condition is progressing and whether the treatment should be adjusted or not.

 If leukemia is suspected, the doctor will inquire about your medical history and perform a physical examination.
-The diagnosis can be confirmed with the help of a blood test, so as to identifying the number of red blood cells, white blood cells and platelets.
+The diagnosis can be confirmed with the help of a blood test, so as to identify the number of red blood cells, white blood cells, and platelets.
 The doctor will also analyze these cells under a microscope.
 The diagnosis is made definite with the help of the bone marrow and lymph node biopsy.

 Are there any risk factors for leukemia?

-If you have followed treatments that weakened the immune system, such as chemotherapy or taken specific medication for this purpose, you may also be risk.
+If you have followed treatments that weakened the immune system, such as chemotherapy or taken a specific medication for this purpose, you may also be risk.
 Additional factors to consider include chemical exposure (benzene in particular), family history, smoking and genetic conditions (such as Down’s syndrome).

 How is leukemia treated?

 The treatment for leukemia depends on the type, stage and individual factors, such as the age, health status and previous treatments.
 As already mentioned, acute leukemia required immediate treatment, as it is a medical emergency.

 When it comes to chronic leukemia, the treatment depends on the progression and the manifestations experienced by the patient.
 If no symptoms are present, the treatment might be delayed until it becomes a necessity.
 A major treatment goal is to eliminate the unhealthy white blood cells, so that healthy one can be produced once again the bone marrow.